uhlryk/my-cordova-react-boilerplate/README.md

 ## Structure:

   * src                - directory with all sources
-  * dist               - directory with Compiled/transpiled/transformed sourced (created automatically).
-You don't have to do anything here
   * release            - directory with creaded electron app (created automatically)
   * package.json       - standard npm package.
 But name and version will be copied to electron npm.
 THere is also field `electronVersion`
   * src/index.jsx      - root react file